equinor/webviz-subsurface-components/src/lib/components/LeafletMap/README.md

 #### Updating layers with replace

 Changing layers with `"updateMode": "replace"`, simply removes all existing layers, and adds the ones you provide to the map.
-This is mainly recomended e.g. if you're going to look at a new set of data in the application during runtime.
+This is mainly recommended e.g. if you're going to look at a new set of data in the application during runtime.
 It is also possible to use it for updating layer fields, but it requires ALL the layers and fields to be returned.
 A way of doing this could be to maintain a list in python which is updated whenever something changes and then sent as a prop to the component.

 <br>